application-research/delta-importer/readme.md

 - It facilitates automation of import deals - that is, importing .car files from the filesystem that match the CID of deal proposals sent to the provider.
 - It integrates with Delta-DM (Dataset Manager) to request deals from the self-service API, facilitating a fully automated dealmaking & deal ingestion pipeline.
 - It has multiple modes of operation, covering a variety of different data ingestion strategies
 - It’s designed from the ground up to be high performance, written in Go.
-Leveraging optimized Boost queries and tuneable import frequency/concurrent maximum to optimize for sealing throughput
+It has tuneable import frequency/concurrent maximum to optimize for sealing throughput
+- Only one instance of Delta Importer is required per instance of Boost

 ## Project Goals
 > We intend to make the deal ingestion process fully automated, intelligent and streamlined, such that there is no functional difference between End-to-end (Online) and Import (Offline) deals.